 Many commercial laws and regulations in Central Europe and Latin America are relatively new and have been subject to limited interpretation.
 As a result, their application can be unpredictable.
-Government authorities have a high degree of discretion in certain countries in which we have operations and at times have exercised their discretion in ways that may be perceived as selective or arbitrary, and sometimes in a manner that is seen as being influenced by political or commercial considerations.
+Government authorities have a high degree of discretion in certain countries in which we have operations and at times have exercised their discretion in ways that may be perceived as selective or arbitrary.
 These governments also have the power, in certain circumstances, to interfere with the performance of, nullify or terminate contracts.
 Selective or arbitrary actions have included withdrawal of licenses, sudden and unexpected tax audits, criminal prosecutions and civil actions.
-Federal and local government entities have also used common defects in documentation as pretexts for court claims and other demands to invalidate and/or to void transactions, apparently for political purposes.
-In this environment, our competitors could receive preferential treatment from the government, potentially giving them a competitive advantage.
-Selective or arbitrary government action could materially adversely affect our business, financial condition and results of operations.
+In this environment, our competitors could receive preferential treatment from the government, potentially giving them a competitive advantage, which may in turn materially adversely affect our business, financial condition and results of operations.